MicrosoftDocs/architecture-center/docs/reference-architectures/data/enterprise-bi-synapse.md

 Pricing for Azure Analysis Services depends on the tier you choose.
 The reference implementation of this architecture uses the **Developer** tier, which is recommended for evaluation, development, and test scenarios.
 Other tiers include, the **Basic** tier, which is recommended for small production environment.
 Use the **Standard** tier for mission-critical production applications.
 For more information, see [The right tier when you need it
 ](/azure/analysis-services/analysis-services-overview#the-right-tier-when-you-need-it).

-No charges apply when you paise your instance.
+No charges apply when you pause your instance.

 See [Azure Analysis Services pricing][az-as-pricing] for more information.